lab-core/multimodal-viewer/README.md

 The ports are defined in the .env file.
 After changing them, restart both the front and the back ends for the changes to take effect.

-If you are using running the app through the python package and do not wish to rebuild it with angular, you will also have to change the ports directly in the built main file.
-In the
+If you are unning the app through the python package and do not wish to rebuild it with angular, you will also have to change the ports directly in the build.
-`/multimodal_ui/static/main-XXXXXXXX.js`
-file, locate this section:
+In the `/multimodal_ui/static/main-XXXXXXXX.js` file, locate this section:
 `socketUrl:"http://127.0.0.1:8089",apiUrl:"http://127.0.0.1:8089/api/",clientPort:8085`
 and replace the ports to match the ones you redefined in your .env file.